 - Guided Meditation: Self-Esteem from The Honest Guys Meditations & Relaxations;

 If you’re not fond of any of these four meditations, try searching for other guided meditations intended to improve your self-worth.
 There are many out there to choose from.

 Recommended Books on Self-Worth

 To learn more about self-worth and how to improve it, check out some of the most popular books about this subject on Amazon:

-- The 21-Day Self-Love Challenge: Learn How to Love Yourself Unconditionally, Cultivate Self-Worth, Self-Compassion and Confidence by 21-Day Challenges;
+- The 21-Day Self-Love Challenge: Learn How to Love Yourself Unconditionally, Cultivate Confidence, Self-Compassion & Self-Worth by Sophia Taylor (Amazon);

 - Love Yourself: 31 Ways to Truly Find Your Self Worth & Love Yourself by Randy Young (Amazon);